Types of skis/skiing

 Diagrams to the rescue

-Cross-country skiing is one idea: to move across varying terrain on skis.
-More dramatic terrain and competitiveness drove development of skis and skiing into different niches, adapted to special-purpose needs.
+Cross-country skiing has several variations on a single idea: self-propelled movement across a variety of terrain on skis.
+More dramatic slopes and sport or competition has driven development of skis and skiing into different niches, adapted to those specific conditions.

-Purpose specificity can lead to incompatibilities- for example, performance skis and boots are incompatible with backcountry, and vice-versa.
-Yet overlap in purpose makes decisions hard as well- when would you choose short fat skis or ‘skishoes’, over a standard backcountry ski?
+Purpose and terrain specificity leads to incompatibilities of equipment- for example, skis and boots designed for groomed trail performance are poor choices for backcountry, and vice-versa.
+Decisions get harder at the boundaries: when would you choose short fat skis or ‘skishoes’, over a standard backcountry ski?
+Do you want general touring or ‘sport’ skis?

 I did the best I could to update my scope of knowledge and definition of terms, and render the relationship between skis, terrain, and trail coherently.
 In the end I decided to have six categories for skis used with ‘classic’ technique.
 You might decide differently.